zai-org/SCAIL/README.md

 </p>

 ## 🌱 Community Works
-❤️ Huge thanks to friends in the community for testing the work!
-We were surprised to see that the model can already handle many complex anime characters and even support multi-character anime interactions.
+❤️ A heartfelt thanks to friends in the community for their creativity!
+We were surprised to see that the model can handle so many characters and support postures or interactions that we never imagined.
 All results are shared with their gracious consent.

 <table align="center" border="0" cellspacing="0" cellpadding="0">
   <tr>